Can I Use Apple Cider Vinegar to Clean My Keurig?

 Why Should I Use Apple Cider Vinegar to Clean My Keurig?

-All kinds of vinegar share one crucial ingredient in common, acetic acid.
+All vinegar share one crucial ingredient in common, acetic acid.
 This ingredient provides the distinct scent you smell when you use it.

 Like other kinds of vinegar, apple cider vinegar can eliminate dirt, grease, mineral build-up, fats, and other kitchen messes.
 Hence, it helps keep the house and kitchen items clean.